 Toss, Organize, Repeat: Since studios are small, you have less flexibility when it comes to storage.
 Make organizing a priority.
 Donate anything that you no longer need, and be sure everything has a place (and remains in that place!).
 If you don't have a lot of closet space, keep clothing under your bed or on a wardrobe rack and turn your storage into decor.
 A little artful rearranging is all it takes to make anything go from cluttered to curated.

-Lighten Up: To prevent your apartment from feeling like a cave, ample light is important.
-For starters, ditch the heavy fabric and plastic verticals for curtains with lighter fabrics and colors.
-You'll be amazed how much larger a room will appear when there's more natural light.
-Also, a few stylish lamps will help the space feel bigger and set the ambience if recessed lighting isn't an option.
+Lighten Up: To keep your apartment from feeling like a cave, introduce some simple brightening tricks.
+For starters, ditch the heavy fabric and plastic verticals for curtains with lighter fabrics and colors, use mirrors strategically, and never underestimate the power of white paint.
+Adding a few stylish lamps will help the space feel bigger and set the ambience if recessed lighting isn't an option.

 Do Double Duty: Make sure that all of your main pieces serve multiple purposes.
 For example, a console table can double as a desk, a dining table, and a vanity.
 The same goes for seating.
 Poufs can be used as ottomans and stools can be used as both a side table and an extra seat for guests.

 Think Vertical: Since you don't have the space to move out, go up!
 Whether it be shelving or art, take advantage of open wall space.
-Showcase your pictures with a gallery wall and embrace open shelving — an affordable 2014 trend!
+Showcase your pictures with a gallery wall and embrace open shelving.